-Spreadsheets have served and are serving the needs of seed production businesses across the world; they are customisable, quick to setup and simple to use with plenty of options for formulas, tables and charts.
+Spreadsheets have served and are serving the needs of seed production businesses across the world; they are customisable, quick to set up and simple to use with plenty of options for formulas, tables and charts.
 But, they have limits, especially when it comes to the complex needs and requirements of the seed industry.

 Unnecessary admin work

 How much time do you and your staff spend fiddling around with spreadsheets?
 The answer could be a lot.
 Spreadsheets create a lot of small admin tasks, such as inputting data more than once into different sheets and trying to pool data from various documents into one.
-Seed management software could transform your business and how it works, as Cultura Seed Solutions Product Manager Vincent Veneziale explains:
+The seed management software could transform your business and how it works, as Cultura Seed Solutions Product Manager Vincent Veneziale explains:

 “An integrated system enables you to free people from the drudgery of wrestling with spreadsheets and allow them to focus on the important and productive things that would help to grow the business profitably.”